themaximalist/llm.js/README.md

 -   Automatically manage chat history
 -   Streaming made easy
 -   Manage context window size
+-   CLI interface to use anywhere in the shell
 -   MIT license

 _LLM.js is under heavy development and still subject to breaking changes._